CSC Services have many years experience in protecting concrete tanks, using a range of repair procedures and protective coatings.

 Polyurea can be built to any thickness in one coat so costs associated with application are reduced.
 Polyurea coatings also offer excellent adhesion.
 They are regularly tested at up to 2000 psi, compared with conventional epoxy coatings at 600 to 800 psi.
 Aliphatic polyurea coatings have exceptional UV light resistance, so they will withstand weathering and exposure to sunlight when applied to exterior surfaces.

 Clarifying agents, chemicals used for PH correction and disinfection in clean water tank structures also have damaging effects on concrete.
-Polyurea is pending DWI approval which will significantly open up opportunities to protect clean water tanks in the near future.
+Polyurea is pending DWI approval which will significantly open up opportunities for protecting concrete tanks that hold clean water in the near future.